Photo Credit: Riverstone and Bear Paw

 Here’s a list of eleven favorite winter outdoor activities around Estes Park:

 1. Take a Winter Ecology Walk led by a Park Ranger

 Anyone 8 and older can do it, and you will love the views and all that you learn!
 Rocky Mountain National Park offers ranger-led snowshoe ecology walks for beginner level snowshoers on the east (Estes Park) side of the Park.
 No previous snowshoe experience is required.
-These walks are held on Fridays and Sundays from 12:30 – 2 p.m.
-Jan.
-6 through March 27 with no programs on Jan 20 and Feb 17.
+These walks are held on Tuesdays and Thursdays from 12:30 – 2 p.m. starting Jan.18, 2022.

 2. If you can walk, you can snowshoe!